faizyabShah/codeBlocks/readme.md

 Different components of PHP language have been implemented.
 These are:

+### Compoenents that allow nesting

 - Conditional statements
+- Functions
+- Loops

+### Components that do not allow nesting

+- Function calls
-- Functions and function calls
+- Variable declaration and printing
 - Arithmetic operations
 - File handling
-- Variable declaration and printing
-- Loops

 ## Symantics

 - $ (dollar sign) followed by a name, such as $name, represents a variable.